 In the above cases, we simply set the length of the discords to be approximately one full heartbeat (note that the two datasets have different sampling rates).
-Although we found that we could double or half the parameters without affecting the quality of results, on just a handful of the dozens of ECG datasets we examined, the discords had a harder time finding the anomalous heartbeats.
-We conferred with cardiologist, Dr. Helga Van Herle M.D., who informed us that heart irregularities can sometimes manifest themselves at scales significantly shorter than a single heartbeat.
-Armed with this knowledge, we searched for discords at approximately /4 the length of a single heartbeat.
-In Figure 11, we show the results of such a search.
+Although we found that we could double or half the parameters without affecting the quality of results, on just a handful of the dozens of ECG datasets we examined, the discords had a harder time finding

-Figure 11: An ECG that has been annotated by a cardiologist (bottom bar) as containing one premature ventricular contraction.
+Fig. 9: An ECG that has been annotated by a cardiologist (bottom bar) as containing one premature ventricular contraction.
 The discord40 (bold line) exactly coincides with the heart anomaly

 While the result is satisfying in that it immediately locates the anomaly, it is not obvious from the figure that the discord is actually different for the other heartbeats.
-In Figure 12 (left) we see a zoom-in of the subsequence surrounding the discord, and we can see that the discord falls over the ST wave.
-In Figure 12 (right), we manually extracted 4 ST waves from the subsequence in Figure 11 and clustered them together with the discord.
+In Fig. 10 (left) we see a zoom-in of the subsequence surrounding the discord, and we can see that the discord falls over the ST wave.
+In Fig. 10 (right), we manually extracted 4 ST waves from the subsequence in Fig. 9 and clustered them together with the discord.
 This makes the source of the anomaly apparent.
+Note that in the four normal ST waves, after the brief descending section, the signal rises monotonically.
+However, the anomalous ST wave has an additional local peak caused by a premature beat, thus justifying the cardiologist's diagnosis of premature ventricular contraction.

-Figure 12: (left) A zoom-in of a section of Figure 11.
-The first heartbeat has been annotated with the classic notation. (right) Five ST waves from Figure 11 (including the discord) hierarchically clustered
+Fig. 10. (left) A zoom-in of a section of Fig. 9.
+The first heartbeat has been annotated with the classic notation. (right) Five ST waves from Fig. 9 (including the discord) hierarchically clustered

-5.2 The Utility of HOT SAX
+B. The Utility of Heuristic Ordered Search

-It is increasingly recognized that comparing algorithms performance by examining wall clock or CPU time invites the possibility of implementation bias [5], which in turn invites the possibility of irreproducible "improvements."
-Instead, we measure here the number of times that the distance function is called on line 9 in Table 1 and Table 2.
+It is increasingly recognized that comparing algorithms performance by examining wall clock or CPU time invites the possibility of implementation bias [7], which in turn invites the possibility of irreproducible "improvements."
+Instead, we measure here the number of times that the distance function is called on line 9 in Table I and Table II.
 A simple analysis of the pseudocode (confirmed with a profiler) tells us that this single line of code accounts for more than 99% of the running time for both algorithms.
+In addition to fairness and reproducibility, there is another pragmatic reason for this metric.
+For brute force search, this number depends only on n and m and can simply be computed.
+If we had to actually measure the wall clock time for brute force search for all the experiments in this work, it would take several years.

 The above metric does not include the time it takes to build the data structures discussed in Section 4.2; however, we note that this is a O(m), one time cost.
-For datasets of a reasonable size (i.e., the datasets shown in Figures 11 or 12), this overhead takes much less than 0.1% of the total time.
+For datasets of a reasonable size (i.e., the datasets shown in Figs. 11 or 12), this overhead takes much less than 0.1% of the total time.
 Furthermore, as the datasets get larger, it takes an even smaller percentage of time.

-In Figure 13, we compare the brute force algorithm to the HOT SAX algorithm in terms of the number of times the Euclidean distance function on line 9 is called.
-For the HOT SAX we averaged the results for each setting of dataset/length over 100 runs on different subsets of the data.
+In Fig. 11, we compare the brute force algorithm to the heuristic search algorithm in terms of the number of times the Euclidean distance function on line 9 is called.
+For the heuristic search we averaged the results for each setting of dataset/length over 100 runs on different subsets of the data.

-Figure 13: The number of calls to the distance function required by brute force and heuristic search for discord128 over a range of data sizes for 5 representative datasets
+Fig. 11: The number of calls to the distance function required by brute force and heuristic search for $discord{128}$ over a range of data sizes for 5 representative datasets